-It’s 2021, so we all know that converting from Metal Halide (HID) lighting to LED lighting will save you money.
+It’s 2023, so it’s common knowledge that converting from a Metal Halide Lamp (HID) lighting to LED (light emitting diodes) lighting will save you money.
 The real question is how much money will it save you and why?

 Here, we’ll break down everything that you need to know about the differences between Metal Halide Lights and LED lights.
 Spoiler alert: LEDs are better.
 But how much better are they?
 Read on to find out.

-Battle of the Bulbs – 9 Reasons LEDs are Better
+Battle of the Bulbs – Metal Halide vs LED – 13 Reasons LEDs are Better

 1. Lumens Efficiency

-However, a white paper by the Dark Sky Society rated the mean lumens for a 400 Watt Metal Halide to be 20,500 lumens and the life expectancy to be around 15,000 hours.
-This paints a much better picture of how HIDs behave in real life because it takes into account the very real problem of lumen degradation.
+However, a white paper by the Dark Sky Society rated the mean lumens for a 400-Watt Metal Halide to be 20,500 lumens and the life expectancy to be around 15,000 hours.
+This paints a much better picture of how HIDs behave in real life because it considers the very real problem of lumen degradation.

-As you can see, metal halide bulbs start out with extremely high lumens output (known as initial lumens).
-But, the keywords there are “starts out with.”
+As you can see, metal halide bulbs start out with extremely high lumen output (known as initial lumens).
+But the keywords there are “starts out with.”

 Metal halides are known to lose their lumens quickly.
-At half-life, around 4,000 to 10,000 hours, lumen depreciation is already at 50%.
+At the halfway point of its life, around 4,000 to 10,000 hours, there will already be a lumen depreciation of 50%.
 But this doesn’t take into account lumen loss due to reflected light.
 Let us explain.

 A lumen that bounces off the reflector and doesn’t immediately leave and is pointed back at the reflector or bulb itself is a lost light lumen.
 Any light particle that bounces more than once can be considered lost, or not usable.
 You can lose as much as 30% of the light in this reflective bounce.
 We’ve given you the facts, so now it’s onto the figures.

 An industrial metal halide high bay, one that is rated at 400 Watts, produces around 36,000 lumens.
-After 6 months we would expect the fixture effective lumen efficiency to be:
+After 6 months we would expect the fixture’s effective lumen efficiency to be:

-This also does not take into account any lenses or shields that the fixture might already have in place, which would decrease lumens even further.
+This also does not consider any lenses or shields that the fixture might already have in place, which would decrease lumens even further.
 We refer to this number as bulb lumens.
 Figures that take into account lenses or shields on the fixture are called fixture lumens.